cs4241-19a/a1-gettingstarted/README.md

 __Design Achievement__:
-- Self-picked every single color used in this
+- Self-picked every single color used in this project
 - Most elements are animated

 __Technical Achievement__:
 - Learned how to use multiple JQuery/JS/Angular/CSS libraries including: animate on scroll, scroll reveal, animate.css, particles.js and typeit.
 Particularly, learned how to use particle.js as background but only for the main page.
+- Currently working on inserting a sticky section title with Waypoint but got stuck and could not figure out why...
 - Modified an animated staggering bar chart (original here: https://codepen.io/vajkri/pen/NxzZwL)
 - Modified most elements of the template (the original template can be found here for comparison: https://startbootstrap.com/previews/resume/)